-Architects design building projects and advise clients regarding building projects.
-They prepare programs, sketches and cost estimates, produce scale construction drawings, write specifications and review on-site construction work. (alis) They are employed by architectural firms, private corporations and governments, or they may be self-employed (National Occupational Classification).
+Architects design and advise clients about building projects.
+They provide a wide range of services, including developing sketches and construction drawings and estimating costs.
+They write specifications, review on-site construction work and provide design solutions to complex problems. (alis) They are employed by architectural firms, private corporations and governments, or they may be self-employed (National Occupational Classification).

 Find detailed information about the occupation, including typical duties and working conditions, in the links below: